maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_13.png)

-We can now try to understan the output of the classifier by looking at the feature importance :
+We can now try to understand the output of the classifier by looking at the feature importance :

 ```python
 importances = rf.feature_importances_